osiclang/compiler/commands.md

 `os.open(__FILE___, ___MODE___, (optional)___CHMOD___)`

-File:  Filename(String)
+- File:  Filename(String)

+- Mode:
+..1 - Read only
-Mode:  1 - Read only, 2 - Write
+..2 - Write
+..100 - Create

+- CHMOD:
-CHMOD: eg. 655 (See file permissions for unix/linux)
+..eg.
+655 (See file permissions for unix/linux)
+..is needed if your create a file on unix/linux

 #### 13.2 read from file